TheFlightSims/windowsserver-mgmttools/manuals/README.md

 ## Valid Microsoft applications that can be acitvated using vlmcsd

+ See all vaild product keys for (Windows)[https://github.com/TheFlightSimulationsOfficial/vlmcsd-beta/blob/master/db/getkeysonline/windows/Windows.csv] and Office

+###OR

  You may use these product names or numbers(vlmcs -x):

 ### Windows Server (2008 - 2022)